saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 **Our Contribution**

-Our results would provide more insights on the gender pay gap across fields, occupations, and age groups.
+Our results would provide more insights into the gender pay gap across fields, occupations, and age groups.
 Our findings would shed some light on the gender pay gap faced by women across all age groups.
 Finally, we hope that our study would contribute to the discussion on the gender pay